Thou art all ice.

 10. Booming Ice Chasm, Canadian Rockies, Canada

-‘Boom’, the sound that echoes on crashing of a rock 140 metres down onto the cave floor; this onomatopoeic sound gave the cave its name.
+‘Boom’, the sound that echoes on crashing of a rock 140 meters down onto the cave floor; this onomatopoeic sound gave the cave its name.
 While this sounds very poetic, it is equally dangerous to climb the glacial wall.
 One inch here-and-there might cost you your life.
 Crystal clear and blue egregiously thick sheets of ice have formed slides, lining the chasm.
 One has to be extremely careful while sliding down these slippery sheets as one wrong move can get you crashing into the abyss.

 11. Ice Pavillion, Mittelallalin, Switzerland

-A riveting experience with an illuminated icy gateway leads you into a unique ice gallery filled with perfectly chiselled sculptures.
+A riveting experience with an illuminated icy gateway leads you into a unique ice gallery filled with perfectly chiseled sculptures.
 It is believed that the grotto conceals ice that is millions of years old, which means that the ice hasn’t wept for years.
 The cherry on the cake is the Mittelallalin ice resort with the world’s highest ‘revolving restaurant’ that has broad, encompassing views of the frosty surroundings.

 These ice caves are a reality and are just an air ticket away!